Cookies and Privacy

 R. has tried to strip down this site’s cookie use to a bare minimum.
 The Cookie dialog box provides a report of all the cookies this site uses, deliberately and inadvertently.
 Here’s some explanations as to why we use some of them:

-• The video embeds ping YouTube with browser and bandwidth information, which ultimately ends up in the hands of Google.
+- YouTube checks browser and bandwidth information, which ultimately ends up in the hands of Google.

 Anyway, that was a lot, but necessary.